 When a person attempts to stop using an addictive substance, they may experience withdrawal.
 The symptoms of withdrawal can be uncomfortable, mimic illness, and generally leave the person feeling exhausted.

 Withdrawal is affected by many factors, and everyone experiences withdrawal differently.

 This article will explore the effects and timeline of Suboxone withdrawal, and to get help if you or a loved one has lost control of their prescription opioid use.

 In 2002, the Food and Drug Administration approved Suboxone as a treatment to help people suffering from opioid addiction taper off the substance and become sober.
 Suboxone is a combination of buprenorphine, a partial opioid agonist, and naloxone, which blocks the uptake of large amounts of opioids in the brain.

 Since Suboxone was approved for prescription use, however, there are more reports of this medication being misused – either recreationally or diverted (sold illegally for illicit use).

 Even when used as directed, people can develop a dependence on Suboxone.

-Suboxone is intended to be used as part of a comprehensive opioid addiction treatment program.
+Suboxone is intended to be used as part of a comprehensive opioid addiction detox and treatment program.
 It is not sufficient to simply take Suboxone and hope to recover from opioid addiction.
 The standard of care typically involves a combination of evidence-based therapies, including counseling and treatment medications for opioid addiction.